Roundup: Boston’s Swankiest Public Pools

 Dine al fresco, order cocktails, and lounge around on the deck, all while enjoying an amazing view of Boston’s Back Bay.
 Though entrance to the pool is free for Colonnade guests, it’s a splurge for the public at $45 for a full day.
 Unfortunately, it’s closed to the public on weekends.

 The Clubs at Charles River Park

-Run by Massachusetts General Hospital, this complex boasts Boston’s largest outdoor pool as well as an indoor pool, Jacuzzi, and wading pool.
+Run by Massachusetts General Hospital, this complex boasts Boston’s largest outdoor pool as well as an indoor pool, Jacuzzi, wading pool, and Jugos pop-up.
 It also offers swimming lessons and aquatics fitness classes, in addition to traditional group exercise.
-Buy a membership or a day pass.
+Buy a season-long membership, or a day pass for $40.

 Rooftop at Revere

-The Revere Hotel also has a super posh rooftop pool, complete with cabanas, food and drink service, art installments, and stylish servers clad in designer duds.
-Admission is $10 Monday through Friday, $20 on Saturday, and $30 on Sunday.
+The Revere Hotel also has a super posh indoor rooftop pool, complete with cabanas, food and drink service, art installments, and stylish servers clad in designer duds.
+Admission is $20 Monday through Friday, and $30 on weekends.

-June through September, this chic outdoor pool offers luxury cabana rentals, fire pits, a “relaxation deck,” and food and beverage service.
+From Memorial Day through September, this chic outdoor pool offers luxury cabana rentals, fire pits, a “relaxation deck,” and food and beverage service.
 The deck is also open at night for evening parties.
-Entry is $25 per person.
+Entry is $30 per person.